DavidVine/amx-modero-library/readme.md

 	dev dvPanelsUserTextInput[]	= { 10001:1:0 }
 	#end_if

-to the main program file and populate the contents of the DEV arrays with only the ports of the DVX that you want to listen to.
+to the main program file and populate the contents of the DEV arrays with only the ports of the Modero that you want to listen to.
 E.g:

 	define_device